gmegidish/sshdoom/README.md

 ### 🎮 What Is This Madness?

 SSHDOOM is DOOM but rendered with **SIXELS** in your terminal!
-Because why use a perfectly good graphics card when you can make your terminal emulator cry tears of pixel art? 😭
+If you'd play DOOM on a pregnancy tester, you'd play DOOM in terminal 💥

+Supported on iTerm2, xterm.
+For a list of supported terminal emulators, see https://www.arewesixelyet.com/ .

 Features that absolutely nobody asked for:
 - 🖼️ **SIXEL graphics** - Like regular graphics, but more complicated!